-demographics, migration, and conflict and fragility.
+in Sub-Saharan Africa-and at the request of the GEF-7 Replenishment Group-the GEF IEO undertook a biome-based evaluation of regional support.
+Specifically, the IEO structured a strategic country cluster evaluation (SCCE) focusing on two ecologically homogeneous zones of the Sub-Saharan Africa region: the Sahel and the Sudan-Guinea savanna biomes.
+These two biomes include 23 countries particularly and similarly confronted by land-based environmental issues such as deforestation and land degradation, biodiversity loss, and desertification; as well as challenges related to governance, demographics, migration, and conflict and fragility.
 It should be noted that 13 of these 23 countries are considered fragile.
-These latter challenges serve to drive the environmental issues the countries face.
+These latter challenges drive the environmental issues the countries face.
 Since GEF-4, the GEF has invested a total of \$1.737 billion through 511 interventions; this evaluation focuses on 453 of those, accounting for \$1.63 billion in GEF funding.
-The majority of this funding was provided from the GEF Trust Fund, with the Least Developed Countries Fund (LDCF) accounting for almost a third of total GEF funding; the Special Climate Change Fund (SCCF) accounts for a negligible percentage of funding to the two biomes.
+Most of this funding was provided from the GEF Trust Fund, with the Least Developed Countries Fund (LDCF) accounting for almost a third of total GEF funding; the Special Climate Change Fund (SCCF) accounts for a negligible percentage of funding to the two biomes.

-4. The African Biomes SCCE looked at the relevance of GEF interventions to national priorities and took a "deep dive" into the sustainability of outcomes in the biomes.
-It looked at the 453 interventions comprising the GEF-4 to GEF-6 cohort to assess the relevance of GEF support to the respective national environmental and sustainable development priorities of the countries.
+The African Biomes SCCE looked at the relevance of GEF interventions to national priorities and took a "deep dive" into the sustainability of outcomes in the biomes.
+It looked at the 453 interventions comprising the GEF-4 to GEF-6 cohort to assess the relevance of GEF support to the countries' respective national environmental and sustainable development priorities.
 It also assessed their environmental outcomes and the sustainability of those outcomes.
 Specifically, the evaluation included an in-depth analysis of the project- and context-related factors contributing to and/or hindering outcome sustainability.
 A focus of the evaluation was on the nexus (whether explicitly recognized or not) between national environment and socioeconomic development priorities as determinants of the observed sustainability in the countries five years after completion.
 The African Biomes SCCE also looked at gender, resilience, and fragility as cross-cutting issues affecting the GEF interventions.

-5. As described in the evaluation approach paper contained in volume 2 of this report (GEF IEO 2018g), the overarching objectives of the evaluation were to (1) provide a deeper understanding of the determinants of GEF-funded outcome sustainability in the two biomes and (2) assess the relevance and performance of the GEF toward the two biomes' main environmental challenges from the countries' perspective.
+As described in the evaluation approach paper included in volume 2 of this report, the overarching objectives of the evaluation were to (1) provide a deeper understanding of the determinants of GEF-funded outcome sustainability in the two biomes and (2) assess the relevance and performance of the GEF toward the two biomes' main environmental challenges from the countries' perspective.
 These objectives were translated into five key evaluation questions, two of which address the cross-cutting issues of gender, resilience, and fragility:

-- (a) What are the key factors influencing sustainability of outcomes in the two biomes? - (b) In what way, if any, does the environment and socioeconomic development/livelihoods nexus in terms of promotion of synergies and mitigation of tradeoffs help explain the sustainability of outcomes in the two biomes? - (c) To what extent has GEF support been relevant to the main environmental challenges countries face in the two biomes, and are there any gaps? - (d) To what extent have gender and resilience been taken into consideration in GEF programming in the two biomes? - (e) To what extent has GEF support performed in the 13 fragile countries in the two biomes, and how have the results obtained from completed GEF programs and projects been affected in those situations that have become fragile?
+- What are the key factors influencing sustainability of outcomes in the two biomes? - In what way, if any, does the environment and socioeconomic development/livelihoods nexus, in terms of promotion of synergies and mitigation of trade-offs, help explain the sustainability of outcomes in the two biomes? - To what extent has GEF support been relevant to the main environmental challenges countries face in the two biomes, and are there any gaps? - To what extent have gender and resilience been taken into consideration in GEF programming in the two biomes? - To what extent has GEF support performed in the 13 fragile countries in the two biomes, and how have the results obtained from completed GEF